 To that end, Alex Ebert won for best original score for his haunting musical

-backdrop to the survival story "All is Lost," while U2 earned a best
+backdrop to the survival story "All is Lost," while U2 earned a best original song

 "This man turned our life upside down, right side up," Bono said.
 "A man who

 Andersen' fairy tale "The Snow Queen," scored best animated feature, while

 Italy's "The Great Beauty," Paolo Sorrentino's story of an

 aging socialite, earned a Globe for best foreign film.

 The Globes are something of a guilty pleasure in a season that overflows with

 awards shows.
 Unlike the Directors Guild Awards or the Screen Actors Guild

 Awards, their membership does not overlap with that of the Academy of Motion